 …well, I couldn’t resist the joke.
 I wanted the figures to look very grimdark at first glance, but I’m not really that grimdark of a guy.
 So I gave a zombie head some plasma-glowing eyes and glued it on there.

 This gave me the idea of doing bases on the figures representing the various foes the team had defeated.
 I have a somewhat developed backstory for the Eremoi (Hermits), which I may share at some point when I need a break from fantasy town.
+Here are some ideas for how you might add interest to your figures’ bases by dipping into your bits box and reaching for your trusty hobby knife.

 These are gaming figures, so the tiny dioramas had to be both tight enough to fit on a normal tactical marine base and sturdy enough to withstand (minimal!) abuse.